revathy1994/ToDo-application/README.md

 User 2: keith@gmail.com
 Password: keith001

-# Additional Features
+# ToDo Features

-1. Notification
+1. Notification -
 The user will receive notification of their tasks lists to be completed on the current date.

-2. Filter
+2. Filter -
 The user can filter their tasks in 3 types:
-    All - All the ongoing and the completed tasks will list under 'All' Completed - The completed task till date will list under 'Completed' Ongoing - The current ongoing task or the the tasks to be completed will lists under 'Ongoing'
+    All - All the ongoing and the completed tasks will list under 'All', Completed - The completed task till date will list under 'Completed', Ongoing - The current ongoing task or the the tasks to be completed will lists under 'Ongoing'